 - Yerba Mate: You can start by adding one tablespoon of loose leaf yerba mate to your hibiscus tea.
 If you don’t want any caffeine, then leave this ingredient out.

-- Ginger: Start with half an inch piece of sliced or grated fresh ginger (or a half tablespoon of dried ginger).
+- Ginger: Start with a half-inch piece of sliced or grated fresh ginger (or a half tablespoon of dried ginger).

 - Cinnamon: Use a one-inch piece of cinnamon stick and crush it.